Santhiya2207/Santhiya2207/README.md

 ---

-⭐ *Open to internships in Data Analytics, AI, and Full Stack Development*
+⭐ Open to internships & entry-level roles in Data Analytics and Full Stack Development